TOLOSAT/flight-software/doc/technical-specifications/MISO.md

 - Generate events that can be traced back to the task that is monopolising the CPU.
 - Anticipate starvation and switch the satellite to safe mode.

 In addition, MISO must check that a TC does not ask it to generate a report.
-If it does, MISO must respond with a telemeasurement containing this report.
+If it does, MISO must respond with a telemetry containing this report.

 The operation of MISO is then relatively simple and can be summarized with the following state machine :